 As with all branches and agencies of government, the LDB is aligned to support and implement the government's goals.
-The LDB estimates that it will generate \$2.45 billion in net income to government over the three years covered by this service plan.
-This revenue will assist government in achieving its goals to:
+The LDB estimates that it will generate \$2.48 billion in net income to government over the three years covered by this service plan.
+This revenue will assist government in achieving its Five Great Goals to:

-- 1. Make B.C. the best educated, most literate jurisdiction on the continent. - 2.
+- I. Make B.C. the best-educated, most literate jurisdiction on the continent. - 2.
 Lead the way in North America in healthy living and physical fitness. - 3.
-Build the best system of support in Canada for persons with disabilities, special needs, children at risk and seniors. - 4.
+Build the best system of support in Canada for persons with disabilities, those with special needs, children at risk and seniors. - 4.
 Lead the world in sustainable environmental management, with the best air and water quality, and the best fisheries management, bar none. - 5.
 Create more jobs per capita than anywhere else in Canada.